 I chose the ten-dollar Poutine, french fries topped with braised beef short ribs, gravy and cheese curds.
 I also ordered an eight-dollar side of lobster mac & cheese.
 That's a total of $18.
 For one person.
 For lunch.

 I've enjoyed Poutine before at a slightly less-than-upscale establishment known as Bard's Burgers.
 When I accurately pronounced the dish as "POO-tin," the waiter seemed bound and determined to "correct" me by immediately repeating my order as "Poo-TEEN," sounding it out for me slowly and phonetically.
 I was mildly annoyed, but chuckled in response.
-Given my past experience, I knew his pronunciation was wrong, wrong, wrong: all it takes is a quick trip to Wikipedia or this site to confirm it.
+Given my past experience, I knew his pronunciation was the Toronto variant now gaining ground in America.
+Take a quick jaunt to Wikipedia or this site to find the original, Quebec pronunciation.

 When the food arrived, it looked wonderful.
 The wispy fragrance from the poutine's pool of braised beef and gravy told the tale of slow-cooked meat lovingly marinated in what I guessed to be a dry Burgundy.
 The one-two punch of the short ribs and the creamy cheese curds made it difficult to put my fork down.
 But the eight-dollar lobster macaroni & cheese failed to impress.
 The few chunks of lobster were very overcooked and rubbery and the macaroni seemed too crusty and dry.

 My co-worker thought his Trailer Park dog was ok, but he said it was nothing he couldn't duplicate himself for much less than $9.
 I nudged him into trying the poutine, which he did admit was good, but not worth $10.